-This is real winter food.
-The chipotle adds an extra smokey, even meaty flavor to this cozy dish.
-Eat this hearty vegetable stew with a piece of good cornbread or a bowl of brown rice and a salad and you’ll have a perfectly balanced vegetarian supper.
+This is quintessential winter food.
+It may be plant-based, but the chipotle adds an extra smokey, meaty flavor to this cozy dish.
+Eat this hearty stew with a piece of good cornbread or a... bowl of brown rice, and you’ll have a perfectly balanced vegetarian supper.

-1. Heat oil in a stockpot over medium-high heat.
-Add cumin seeds, toast for 1 minute, or until fragrant.
-Add the garlic and cook until it just begins to turn golden.
+Heat a stockpot over medium-high heat.
+Add cumin seeds and toast for 1 minute, or until fragrant.
+Add the olive oil and garlic and cook until it just begins to turn golden.
 Add onions, peppers, and a sprinkle of salt.
-Sauté until the onion starts to turn transparent.
+Saute until the onion starts to turn transparent.

-2. Add collards and cook until they begin wilt.
-Add kabocha, mix well and partially cover.
-Cook for 5 to 7 minutes or until the kabocha begins to soften.
+Add collards and cook until they begin to wilt.
+Add kabocha, mix well, and partially cover.
+Cook for 5 to 7 minutes, or until the kabocha begins to soften.

-3. Add tomatoes and cook over a high heat until they begin to turn an orangey red.
-Add the black eyed-peas, chipotle, and enough water or broth to just cover the vegetables.
+Add tomatoes and cook over high heat until they begin to turn orangey-red.
+Add the black-eyed peas, chipotle, and enough water or broth to just cover the vegetables.
 Lay a cilantro stem on top, bring to a boil, then cover and simmer for 20-30 minutes or until the kabocha is soft.